oar-team/oar/Docs/documentation/OAR-DOCUMENTATION-ADMIN.rst

                                             resource (with an agent)
 last_job_date         INT UNSIGNED          store the date when the resource
                                             was used for the last time
-cm_availability       INT UNSIGNED          used with compute mode features to
+available_upto        INT UNSIGNED          used with compute mode features to
                                             know if an Absent resource can be switch on
 ====================  ====================  =======================================